 Winners and prize giving

-4 Regional Finalist teams and an overall winning team of the OpenUK Kids’ Competition will be announced at the OpenUK Awards 20 October 2020.
-All 4 team members have received their own MiniMu glove kit including a micro:bit and the are able to participate in a fun 10 week glove course.
+4 Regional Finalist teams and an overall winning team of the OpenUK Kids’ Competition will be shared at the OpenUK Awards 20 October 2020.
+All 4 team members have received their own MiniMU glove kit including a micro:bit and and the are able to participate in a fun 10 week glove course.
+The winners will be presented with trophies and prizes on the night

 The competition is supported by Red Hat and we are also grateful to GitHub, the micro:bit Foundation, Pimoroni, MiMU and The Learning Partnership.